-Volunteers help stock & organize our Food Bank shelves, process incoming food donations and/or walk clients through our Food Bank, assisting our clients with food item selection according to family size and EFAA guidelines.
-Our volunteers serve ~300 families per week with food and we need an army of volunteers to help us accomplish this important work!
+Volunteers help stock & organize our Food Pantry shelves, process incoming food donations and/or accompany participants through our Food Pantry, assisting our participants with food item selection according to family size and EFAA guidelines.
+Our volunteers serve ~300 families per week and we rely on an army of volunteers to help us accomplish this important work!

 Ability and willingness to be physically active, have an interest in working with people and perform light to moderate lifting.
 Spanish speaking abilities are helpful but not required.
 Must be 15 years old, or at least 12 and in the company of an adult.

 Flexible, prefer 3 hours per week for at least three months.
 Available Shifts: Mondays, Tuesdays & Fridays – 9:00 – 12:00, 11:30 – 2:30 or 2:00 – 5:00 pm, Wednesdays – 11:30 – 2:30 or 2:00 – 5:00 pm, Thursdays – 9:00 – 12:00, 11:30 – 2:30, 2:00 – 5:00 or 3:30 – 6:30 pm.

 Volunteers serve as Shift Leaders in our Boulder Food Pantry.
 Our volunteers serve ~300 families per week with food and our Shift Leaders ensure that the day-to-day operations run smoothly.

 Activities include meeting, greeting & training new volunteers, orienting new volunteers to the daily Food Pantry activities, sorting food, stocking shelves, leading volunteers during your shift, answering basic questions about the food pantry, handling incoming donations, assisting participants through the food pantry to select items, cleaning & organizing and assisting the Food Pantry Manager with various projects.